Home / Guides / Our Guide to Buying Property in Cyprus as a Foreigner

 Other Ways to Live Legally in Cyprus

-If you’re unsure about buying a property or relocating to Cyprus, there are other legal routes that allow you to experience life on the island before making a long term decision.
+If you’re unsure about buying a property or relocating to Cyprus, other legal routes allow you to experience life on the island before making a long-term decision.
 These options include:

 • Temporary residence permits